-To help students prepare for the upcoming year, sophomores will receive a summer message from the Class Dean that highlights some of the critical decision points which lie ahead.
+To help students prepare for the upcoming year, sophomores will receive a summer message from the advising office that highlights some of the critical decision points which lie ahead.
 The message contains information about selecting a major, planning for an experience abroad, and looking for internships or summer jobs that relate to potential careers.
 We recommend that you address these three topics when you meet with your advisees in late September or early October.
 You may find it worthwhile to encourage your advisees to take an integrated approach to these decisions.
 A well-chosen study-abroad program, for example, can both advance a student’s progress in the major and generate valuable international connections.
 In general, many advisors find that encouraging students to think broadly about personal goals, professional aspirations, and civic priorities can be both effective and rewarding.
 What meaning are your advisees discovering in their experience at Dickinson?
 What insights have they gained about themselves?
 What’s next for them?

 - Welcome advisees back to school for the fall semester.
 Let them know that they should be planning to meet with you later in the month to discuss major declaration, plans for going abroad and course selection for the spring semester.

 - If students are considering study abroad options and will be asking you for a recommendation, you will find it helpful to obtain both a copy of their current resume (including their co-curricular activities) and a statement explaining (1) why they wish to go abroad, (2) why they have selected a particular program, and (3) what they hope to gain from their experience.

 - October is advising month, and your advisees should meet with you to talk about their academic plans (major, study abroad, internships), discuss course selections for the spring semester and get their Alternate PINs.
 For the truly undecided, this is the opportunity to seek assistance from campus resources about major declaration, including the class dean, the Career Center and department faculty.